History of Pennsylvania: American Revolution

-Pennsylvania's residents generally supported the protests common to all Thirteen Colonies after the Proclamation of 1763 and the Stamp Act were passed, and Pennsylvania sent delegates to the Stamp Act Congress in 1765 Philadelphia hosted the first and second Continental Congresses, the latter of which resulted in the adoption of the Declaration of Independence in Independence Hall in 1776.
-Pennsylvania was the site of several battles and military activities during the American Revolution, including George Washington's crossing of the Delaware River, the Battle of Brandywine, and the Battle of Germantown.
+Pennsylvania's residents generally supported the protests common to all Thirteen Colonies after the Proclamation of 1763 and the Stamp Act were passed, and Pennsylvania sent delegates to the Stamp Act Congress in 1765 Philadelphia hosted the first and second Continental Congress.

+Gathered in the present-day Independence Hall in Philadelphia, the Second Continental Congress founded the Continental Army, appointed George Washington as its commander, and, on July 4, 1776, unanimously adopted the Declaration of Independence, which both formalized and escalated the American Revolutionary War.

+Pennsylvania was the site of several battles and military activities during the Revolutionary War, including George Washington's crossing of the Delaware River, the Battle of Brandywine, and the Battle of Germantown.
 During the Philadelphia campaign, the rebel army of George Washington spent the winter of 1777–78 at Valley Forge, Pennsylvania.
 In 1781, the Articles of Confederation were written and adopted in York, Pennsylvania, and Philadelphia continued to serve as the capital of the fledgling nation until the Pennsylvania Mutiny of 1783.
 Notable Pennsylvanians who supported the Revolution include John Dickinson, Robert Morris, Anthony Wayne, Samuel Van Leer, James Wilson, and Thomas Mifflin.
 However, Pennsylvania was also home to numerous Loyalists, including Joseph Galloway, William Allen, and the Doan Outlaws.

 After elections in May 1776 returned old guard Assemblymen to office, the Second Continental Congress encouraged Pennsylvania to call delegates together to discuss a new form of governance.
-Delegates met in June in Philadelphia, where events (the signing of the Declaration of Independence) soon overtook assemblymen's efforts to control the delegates and the outcome of their discussions.
-On July 8 attendees elected delegates to write a state constitution.
+Delegates met in June in Philadelphia, where the signing of the Declaration of Independence soon overtook assemblymen's efforts to control the delegates and the outcome of their discussions.
+On July 8, 1776, attendees elected delegates to write a state constitution.
 A committee was formed with Benjamin Franklin as chair and George Bryan and James Cannon as prominent members.
-The convention proclaimed a new constitution on September 28, 1776, and called for new elections.
+The new constitution on September 28, 1776, called for new elections.

 Elections in 1776 turned the old assemblymen out of power.
 But the new constitution lacked a governor or upper legislative house to provide checks against popular movements.
 It also required test oaths, which kept the opposition from taking office.
 The constitution called for a unicameral legislature or Assembly.
 Executive authority rested in a Supreme Executive Council whose members were to be appointed by the assembly.
-In elections during 1776, radicals gained control of the Assembly.
-By early 1777, they selected an executive council, and Thomas Wharton Jr. was named as the president of the council.
-This constitution was never formally adopted, so government was on an ad hoc basis until a new constitution could be written fourteen years later.
+During elections in 1776, radicals gained control of the Assembly.
+By early 1777, they had selected an executive council, and Thomas Wharton Jr. was named as the president of the council.
+This constitution was never formally adopted, so government functioned on an ad hoc basis until the new constitution was written fourteen years later.